bengalack/cmd_timings/README.md

 __DO NOT SWAP BETWEEN SCREEN MODES WHEN LMMM AND CPU-PUSH IS ENABLED, THE SCREEN FREEZES.
 I'LL FIX SOON...__

 ### Hidden functionality
-Clearly, the command engine's capacity is mainly bound by bytes and not pixels, so the amount of pixels are ~doubled in the case of HMMM (fast copy) and screen 5.
+Clearly, the command engine's capacity is mainly bound by bytes and not pixels, so the amount of pixels are ~doubled in the case of HMMM (fast copy) and screen 5, to be comparable with theotjrr modes..

 ### Questions I had...
 * Does CPU->VRAM push during command operation affect the command execution time(as described in Wouter's paper)?
 YES